Life Sciences Revolution Unlocks Potential in Tools, Diagnostics, and Therapeutics

 More frequent and precise methods of testing for disease should enable more accurate detection of disease and at an earlier stage.
 Earlier and more specific diagnosis should pave the way for more effective and actionable therapeutic interventions.

 Treat: Enabling life sciences tools and precision diagnostics are making drug development more efficient and leading to improved therapies.
 Moreover, we are witnessing a proliferation of novel treatment methods that allows us to treat previously untreatable diseases.
 For instance, we have seen firsthand how cutting-edge gene therapy treatments can deliver lifesaving benefits to pediatric patients with devastating neurological diseases.
-These breakthroughs lead us to believe that an era of truly personalized and precision medicine, delivering profound results to patients in dire need, is upon us.
+Breakthroughs such as these lead us to believe that an era of truly personalized and precision medicine, delivering profound results to patients in dire need, is emerging.

 The way in which drug discovery is carried out is rapidly evolving.
-Companies developing small molecule drugs can sample chemical space, or the ensemble of all possible molecules, more effectively and efficiently to identify promising drug candidates against targets previously considered undruggable.
+Companies developing small molecule drugs can sample chemical space more effectively and efficiently to identify drug candidates against targets previously considered undruggable.
 In addition, researchers are leveraging new biologic modalities, such as cell and gene therapy, to better address certain diseases of high unmet need.
 In many ways, drug discovery is evolving into drug engineering, as scientists increasingly leverage prediction and synthetic biology to create novel therapies and therapeutic modalities.

 These novel therapies benefit from clinical trials that leverage precision diagnostics for enrollment and tend to be more likely to succeed.
 Genetic profiling of patient tumors, for instance, allows biotech companies to enroll patients that are most likely to respond to targeted therapy.
 Over time, we believe that the simultaneous development of precision therapies and diagnostics will increase the number of diseases that can be effectively treated.